johnfedoruk/bangular/aio/content/guide/forms.md

 There’s nothing special about this component, nothing form-specific, nothing to distinguish it from any component you've written before.

-Understanding this component requires only the Angular concepts covered in previous pages.
+Understanding this component requires only the Bangular concepts covered in previous pages.

-* The code imports the Angular core library and the `Hero` model you just created.
+* The code imports the Bangular core library and the `Hero` model you just created.
 * The `@Component` selector value of "hero-form" means you can drop this form in a parent template with a `<hero-form>` tag.
 * The `templateUrl` property points to a separate file for the template HTML.
 * You defined dummy data for `model` and `powers`, as befits a demo.